 You can check how often Google crawls your URLs by looking at the last crawl date in the URL Inspection tool or performing a crawl analysis using an SEO crawler like Screaming Frog.

 But watch out: do not block the crawling of your alternate pages in robots.txt by default.
 Remember that Google needs to visit your pages in the first place to see the canonical tag.

 - Ensure you link internally only to indexable pages that you consider canonical, and

-- Remove the internal links to your alternate pages that are crawled more than necessary.
+- remove the internal links to your alternate pages that are crawled more than necessary.

-The “Alternate page with proper canonical tag” status indicates that you optimize your duplicate content in the right way.
+The “Alternate page with proper canonical tag” status usually indicates that you optimize your duplicate content in the right way.